 Climate scientist Ed Hawkins has an equally good way of visualizing this effect in the tweet below:

 But it is not just extreme heat that a warmer climate portends.
 More heat means more available energy for just about every form of weather.
-That means more extreme floods like the Midwest experienced in 2019.
-It means more extreme droughts and fires like the record-breaking 2020 Western wildfire season.
-And it means more extreme hurricanes, leading to greater damage and an increase in climate migration.
+That means more extreme floods like the more extreme droughts and fires like the record-breaking 2020 Western wildfire season.
+And it means more extreme hurricanes, leading to and an increase in climate migration..
+It means

 So, while these updated climate normals may seem like what Climate Central’s Bernadette Woods Placky calls “a geeky data moment,” she hopes people can see the deeper significance.